Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Introduction and Motivation

 As AI-Robotics systems become increasingly sophisticated, versatile, and integrated into our daily lives, it also revolutionize how we work, live, and explore the world.
-For example, in the domain of \textit{autonomous vehicles and transportation}, self-driving cars (Waymo \cite{waymo}), drones, and Unmanned Aerial Vehicles (UAVs) are revolutionizing transportation systems.
-Similarly, in \textit{industrial automation and manufacturing processes}, to improve efficiency, productivity, and safety, collaborative robots \cite{sherwani2020collaborative} perform tasks such as assembly, welding, material handling, and quality inspection.
+For example, in the domain of \textit{autonomous vehicles and transportation}, self-driving cars \cite{waymo}, drones, and Unmanned Aerial Vehicles (UAVs) are revolutionizing transportation systems.
+Similarly, in \textit{industrial automation and manufacturing processes}, to improve efficiency, productivity, and safety— collaborative robots \cite{sherwani2020collaborative} perform tasks such as assembly, welding, material handling, and quality inspection.
 In \textit{healthcare}, AI-Robotics systems have also demonstrated their potential in revolutionizing surgery as evidenced by Smart Tissue Autonomous Robot (STAR) \cite{leonard2014smart}, and rehabilitation processes as discussed in \cite{ai2021machine}.
-In \textit{agriculture}, where they assist in diverse tasks like planting, harvesting, and crop health monitoring, enabling the realization of precision agriculture, as highlighted in the research of Shamshiri et al. \cite{r2018research} and Gupta et al. \cite{gupta2020security,sontowski2020cyber}.
+In \textit{agriculture}, where they assist in diverse tasks like planting, harvesting, and crop health monitoring, enabling the realization of precision agriculture \cite{r2018research, gupta2020security,sontowski2020cyber}.
 Alongside day-to-day civilian activities, defense and military operations are equally utilizing AI-Robotics systems to improve strategic capabilities while minimizing human exposure to danger \cite{lin2008autonomous}.
 From autonomous surveillance drones that enhance situational awareness and warfare missions to robotic vehicles for logistics transportation and reconnaissance in hazardous environments, AI-Robotics is revolutionizing how military forces plan, execute, and adapt.